Arc Welding

 One of the major challenges today is the shortage of skilled welders; the American Welding Society (AWS) projects that 330,000 new welding professionals are needed by 2028 with 82,500 average welding jobs to be filled annually between 2024 and 2028 in the United States to meet the increasing demands from industry sectors such as infrastructure, energy, automotive and construction.

 Now combine that with rising and constantly fluctuating material costs, supply chain disruptions and the need for customization and part flexibility, and it comes as no surprise that keeping production costs down and profit margins up is a major challenge.
+Technological advancements—such as automation and advanced manufacturing processes—are needed in order to stay competitive.
+However, navigating this landscape can feel daunting, considering it requires time, investment and training.

 Using open architecture and state-of-the-art technology, our line of arc welding robots fully match the quality of a skilled welder.
 Address labor shortages, meet production goals and improve quality.